Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Coprincipal -matrix

 it follows that

 We observe that

 and is a weight of level $pq$.

-The following proposition is {\cite[Theorem 13.5]{KacIDLA}} (where the stronger hypothesis that $L$ be integral is implicit but not used). \begin{prop} Let $L$ be a positive definite lattice of rank $\ell$, and let $m \in \Z_+$ be such that $mL$ is integral.
+The following proposition is {\cite[Theorem 13.5]{KacIDLA}} (where the stronger hypothesis that $L$ be integral is implicit but not used). \begin{prop} Let $L$ be a positive definite lattice of rank $\ell$, and let $m \in \Z_+$ be such that the rescaled lattice $\sqrt{m}L$ is integral.
 Let $\Theta_\mu$ be defined as in \textup{(}\ref{coprin.theta.def}\textup{)}.
 For any $\mu \in L^*$ one has

 \end{prop}

 Let us write $B_\la(\tau, z, t)$ for (\ref{A.to.B}).
 By Proposition \ref{General.Theta.Trans} we have